DINA-Web/dina-collections-data-model-use-cases/taxonomy/32-Query_taxa.md

 ## Background/Motivation

-A user wants to find taxa based on some parameters.
+A user wants to query/filter taxa based on one or more parameters.

 ## Actors
 Collection manager: A person working with the collections system, possibly a curator, a collection manager, a collection assistant, or data capture person.